Get the Facts about Pain Relievers for Pets

 Your 8-year-old yellow Lab Tinker Bell just came in from the backyard and you notice she’s limping on one of her back legs.
 You check the medicine cabinet in your bathroom to see what medications you have that may help her feel better.
 You see bottles of aspirin, ibuprofen, naproxen, and acetaminophen—all pain relievers for people.
 You also have a few tablets of RIMADYL left over from when your other dog had knee surgery.
 Before reaching for any of the bottles, STOP and call your veterinarian.
 A pain reliever meant for you or even for your other dog may not be right for Tinker Bell and may even hurt her.

 With the notable exception of acetaminophen, all the medications listed in the introduction are nonsteroidal anti-inflammatory drugs, commonly called NSAIDs.
-These drugs are extensively used in both people and animals for their pain relieving, anti-inflammatory, and anti-fever properties.
-In fact, NSAIDs are the most widely used pain relievers in animals.
-Veterinarians often prescribe these drugs for dogs with osteoarthritis, a condition where cartilage - the protective material that cushions a joint - breaks down over time, causing the bones to rub against each other.
+These drugs are widely used in both people and animals for their pain relieving, anti-inflammatory, and anti-fever properties.
+Veterinarians often prescribe NSAIDS for dogs with osteoarthritis, a condition where cartilage - the protective material that cushions a joint - breaks down over time, causing the bones to rub against each other.
 This rubbing can permanently damage the joint and cause pain, inflammation, and lameness.
 Veterinarians also often use NSAIDs to manage pain after surgery in both dogs and cats.

-Nonsteroidal anti-inflammatory drugs mainly target the enzyme cyclooxygenase.
+Nonsteroidal anti-inflammatory drugs affect substances called prostaglandins that the body releases in response to irritation or injury.
+When a cell is damaged, an enzyme called cyclooxygenase (COX) is activated.
 An enzyme is a protein made by the body that speeds up a chemical reaction.
 The enzyme itself remains unchanged during the reaction.
 Essential to all body functions, enzymes are very specific—each enzyme stimulates a specific reaction that causes a specific result.

-In the case of cyclooxygenase (COX), it stimulates cells to produce several substances, including prostaglandins, after the cells are damaged.
-COX is present in most body tissues, including the gastrointestinal, or digestive, tract (stomach and intestines) and kidneys.
+In the case of the enzyme COX, it stimulates cells to produce several substances, including prostaglandins, after the cells are damaged.
+COX is present in most body tissues, including the digestive tract (stomach and intestines) and kidneys.

-Prostaglandins are present throughout the body and have several important functions:
+Prostaglandins are present throughout the body and have several important functions.
+These substances:

 - Contribute to pain, inflammation, and fever;